GERMANIC AND SLAVIC LANGUAGES AND LITERATURES (GSLL)

 IDEAs in Action General Education logoGSLL 52.
 First-Year Seminar: Nature and Death: Ecological Crises in German Literature and Film.
 3 Credits.

 This seminar explores ecological crises and their depiction in German literature and film.
-We will focus on the central themes of nature and death.
 The texts and films we will discuss will range from early Romantic fairy tales to present-day documentaries and climate-change literature (cli-fi).
-We will encounter (human) animals in crisis.
 Together, we will face nuclear catastrophes, flooding, landslides, mass extinction, and climate change.
 Films with English subtitles; readings and discussions in English.
+Students may not receive credit for both GSLL 52 and GERM 255.

 Rules & Requirements